jgbattung/Algorithm-Study-Guide/hashmaps-and-sets/two-sum/README.md

 5. Get the currentDiff for nums[i]
 6. Check if we have already seen this number in the map
 7. If yes, return the index of that number, which should be saved as number:index
+8. If not, save the currNum to the map